Minerva Moss

 F, #4361, b.
 29 August 1922, d.
 13 August 1987

-Betty appeared in the household of Russell Claude Thornton in a census on 19 April 1950 in Des Moines, Polk, Iowa, United States.
+- Household Member: Betty appeared in the household of Russell Claude Thornton in a census on 19 April 1950 in Des Moines, Polk, Iowa, United StatesBGO.
 Residing at 4412 S.W.
 2nd.

 1) Russell Thornton, head, white, male, age 31, married, born in Iowa, worked 40 hours previous week, office clerk at farm implement.